 About me

-Prospective PhD Students I am looking for 1-2 PhD students starting Fall 2024.
+PhD Students We are looking for 1-2 PhD students starting Fall 2026.
 Please apply directly to the Biomedical Informatics and Data Science (BIDS) PhD program at Washington University School of Medicine.
 In your PhD application, please explicitly mention your interest in working with Professor Linying Zhang.
-Existing BIDS and Computational & Systems Biology (CSB) PhD students interested in rotating through the lab should email me directly.
+Existing BIDS and Computational & Systems Biology (CSB) PhD students interested in rotating through the lab should email Dr. Zhang directly.

 You can reach me at linyingz [at] wustl [dot] edu or on Twitter.